Remod-org/TinCanBoom/README.md

 The plugin includes an example of this hook, which is used to enable and fire the explosive.

-The hook itself can be used for additional signaling, etc., and we may integrate that as well.
+The hook itself can be used for additional signaling, etc.

 ### Permissions